Buster Book Club

-Children have a timetabled session in the Library when they can do this as well as having this opportunity to borrow books to read and share at home.
-We are developing an active Library club and have some budding pupil librarians who ensure children's reading experiences are enhanced by changing displays, reading to children, changing books, organising shelves, writing book reviews and so on.
-Within each classroom there is a bookcorner to foster the love of reading with a range of different genres, which we are currently updating.
+Within each classroom there is a book corner to foster the love of reading with a range of different genres, which we are currently updating.
 In addition, there are small libraries in each class, from which children can also borrow books.

 Children are heard regularly by an adult in class and are given opportunities during the day to read for pleasure.
-We require children of all ages to be heard regularly at home and for this to be recorded in a home contact book.
+We require children of all ages to be heard regularly at home and for this to be recorded in a reading record book.